Taxes in Denmark

 The owner of a sole proprietorship has a choice of one of three options for taxing his/her business:

 Self-employed persons usually consider their company's income as their personal income.
 This is the option most people prefer, as it allows them to account only once.
+Personal income from shares, including dividends and realized capital gains, is taxed at 27 % up to a certain threshold.

 CIT